TeinkBR/TeinkBR/README.md

 - 👋 Hi, I’m Jingyi (@TeinkBR),
-- 👀 I’m interested in Nuclear Theory, Quantum Computing, Blockchain, and Condensed Matter Physics.
+- 👀 I’m interested in Nuclear Theory, Quantum Computing, Simulation, and Condensed Matter Field Theory.
-- 🌱 I’m currently learning to use qiskit for quantum computing programming, as well as hardware for quantun computing
+- 🌱 I’m currently learning to programme in VHDL/Verilog for State Estimation for Gaussian noise.
 - 💞️ I’m looking to collaborate on all the above themes
 - 📫 you can reach me at explorertank1997@hotmail.com